 This year is the 60th anniversary of the release of an Alfred Hitchcock film called Vertigo.
-This dark and powerful film wasn’t all that well received upon its release back in 1958, but over the following decades it has been reassessed and it is now considered to be one of Hitchcock’s greatest film achievements.
+This dark and powerful film wasn’t all that well received upon its release back in 1958, but over the following decades it was reassessed and is now considered to be one of Hitchcock’s greatest film achievements.

 The film has since been showered with many accolades.
 It has even been called the greatest film ever made by some film critics.
 It is a film that I have come to love a great deal.
 I was entranced by its story of mystery, sadness, love, horror and tragedy the first time that I saw it.
-It has since become a firm favourite.
+It has become a firm favourite of mine.

 This film is really several types of film all rolled into one, it is part Film Noir, part horror, part mystery, part romance and part tragedy.
 It is a film about obsession, mystery, death, love, longing, desire, fear and guilt.
 I consider this film to be Hitchcock’s most fascinating, haunting, dark and unforgettable film.It is a film that really gets under my skin.

 The film was based upon the 1954 novel The Living And The Dead, which was written by Pierre Boileau and Pierre Ayraud.
 In my opinion this page to screen adaptation made for the darkest film that Hitchcock had made up to this point in his career.
 The obsession that James Stewart’s character has for the woman he fixates on makes for some very uncomfortable viewing.
 His behaviour really borders on stalker behaviour, but at the same time his character is the real victim of the film as he has become so broken by grief.
 Hitchcock takes both his characters and us on a very dark, complex, and unsettling journey in this film.
 It may be a difficult viewing experience to endure at times, but it is a film which is well worth seeing through to the end.